Which fly you should use? Our guide will explain the basic types of flies and what they are used for.

 It is a lot of fun to watch a rising trout take your fly off the surface.

-Streamers imitate small minnows, sculpins, leeches, crayfish or other foods.
-They can be fished using a swing of the fly across the current, retrieved downstream or even using a drag free dead drift.
-See Fly Fishing with Streamers.
-They are often retrieved in short pulls in a short darting motion to imitate a struggling or injured minnow.
+Streamers imitate small minnows.
+They are often fished using a swing of the fly across the current.
+They can be retrieved in short pulls in a short darting motion.

 Tube flies are becoming a very popular way to tie and fish streamers.